MADS

 their communication methods, providing time and space to talk

-• Fostering an environment of trust and building appropriate
+• Fostering an environment of trust and building appropriate professional relationships.

 Consent and information sharing:

 A consent form for performances and Photography for shows and social media are issued at events.
 Every child has the right not to consent.
-However, in the event of a performance, your child may be asked to step
+However, in the event of a performance, your child may be asked to step MADS Safeguarding Policy Updated August 2025 3out of shot or not take part in a video.
+This should be explained to the child from the parent so no stress is implicated.

 Reporting abuse.

 Significant harm is no exception to this.
-Before making a referral to Children’s Social Care parents or carers must be informed that you are doing so, including the reasons why and must be asked for consent to do this.
-It should be noted however that in cases where parents, carers or children do not agree to information being shared you are still able to refer to Children’s Social Care without consent but it is important to explain clearly to social care why consent cannot be established and to make a record of this.
+Before making a referral to Children’s Social Care parents or carers should be informed that you are doing so, including the reasons why and must be asked for consent to do this.
+It should be noted however that in cases where parents, carers or children do not agree to information being shared you are still able to

 Instances where you may not wish to seek consent are:

-• Discussion with parents/ carers could place the child or other members of their family at increased risk
+• Discussion with parents/ carers could place the child or other

 • The child is in immediate danger (e.g., requires medical attention)

-• Having the discussion with parents may put you or another member
+• Having the discussion with parents may put you or another member of staff at risk.

 It is often necessary to share information to provide support and prevent impairment or to protect a child from harm.
 Decisions to share will be appropriate, necessary, and proportionate.
 You must record your decision and the reasons for it, whether or not you choose to share information.
-If you decide to share you should record what you shared and who you shared with.
+If you decide to share you should record what you shared

 Child protection:

-Is part of safeguarding children and promoting welfare.
-It refers to activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm.
+activity that is undertaken to protect specific children who are suffering or

 Seeking medical attention:

-If a child has a physical injury, and there are concerns of abuse, medical attention should be sought immediately.
-Any safeguarding concerns should be shared with ambulance or hospital staff and then must be reported to children’s social care.
+If a child has a physical injury, and there are concerns of abuse, medical

 Nothing should be allowed to delay urgent medical treatment.